 Jill and Cameron both start putting money away at the same time.
 They put £25 a month away for 50 years.
-Jill decides to invest it in investments on The Big Exchange, tax-free in her ISA and Cam saves it away in a zero-interest bank account.
+Jill decides to invest it, tax-free in her ISA and Cam saves it away in a zero-interest bank account.

 This is a conservative assumption based on the average annual return of the FTSE 100 over the 25 years prior to 2018.
 As is the nature of markets, there will have been years that the value of Jill’s investments fell.
 But as she kept her money invested, these falls smoothed out over time.

 Investing over long periods of time typically makes your money work harder for you than leaving it in a cash account.
-There will be ups and down, but usually long-term, prudent investors win out in the end.
-That’s why all pensions are invested in financial markets (unless you’re hiding yours under the bed).
+There will be ups and downs, but usually long-term, prudent investors win out in the end.
+That’s why most pensions are invested in financial markets (unless you're hiding yours under the bed).